 Electronic Waste Program: The Fleet Science Center created an electronic waste program and extended participation to all BPCP member organizations to expand park-wide efforts of diverting hazardous waste from entering the landfill.
 The Fleet won the 2014 Balboa Park Sustainability Award for the creation of this program.
 To learn more about the program, read our blog post.
 E-waste drop-off is free to employees and volunteers of all BPCP member organizations.
-The Fleet has partnered with EnviroGreen Electronic Recycling Services and accepts the electronic items listed here. *Please note that the Fleet does not accept items with an added charge such as single-use alkaline batteries or fluorescent bulbs*.
+We have partnered with EnviroGreen Electronic Recycling Services and accept the electronic items listed here. *Please note that we not accept items with an added charge such as single-use alkaline batteries or fluorescent bulbs*.
 If an item is not listed you can call EnviroGreen to check if they accept it and whether there is a cost associated with the item(s).

 Follow these easy steps to safely dispose of your electronic waste!

 - Check this list to see if your e-waste item(s) are approved for drop-off (*Items with an added cost are not accepted).

 - Email firstname.lastname@example.org to schedule a drop off.

 - Celebrate your efforts of diverting landfill waste!